sourcecred/docs/docs/beta/plugins/discord.md

 - **Message**:

 A Discord message, e.g. ["Welcome to the SourceCred community!"](https://discordapp.com/channels/453243919774253079/715770410955964477/715776215528505385).
-A message node will be connected to its author (user node creating the message), emoji reactions to the message, and any references to the message.
+A message node will be connected to its author (user node creating the message), emoji reactions to the message, and any users mentioned in the message with an "@".

 - **Reaction**: